KitanoB/KitanoB/README.md

 - 👋 Hi, I’m @KitanoB
 - 👀 I’m Software Developer
-- 🌱 I’m currently in the NeetCode150 challenge
-- 💞️ I share this adventure on my [Blog](https://kitanob.github.io/kitanoLab/)
+- 🪲 It’s not a bug; it’s an undocumented feature!
 - 📫 How to reach me ?
 [Twitter](https://twitter.com/kitanoB_Dev)